mark-mcdermott/xin/docs/llm/MIGRATION-SUMMARY.md

 ## Notes for Future AI Assistants

-When working on Olite:
+When working on Xin:
-1. Always read `docs/llm/context/olite-overview.md` first
+1. Always read `docs/llm/context/xin-overview.md` first
 2. Follow Electron security best practices (context isolation, no nodeIntegration)
 3. All file operations happen in main process via IPC
 4. Use TypeScript with strict mode